 When we were looking for a tool to build a design system with, we couldn’t find one that fulfilled our needs.
 So we built and open-sourced our own: DSK, short for “Design System Kit”.
-Throughout the development we stuck to a few principles, which guided all of our decisions.
-While the secondary goal of this post is to explain DSK’s features, its primary goal is to give an example how abstract principles can guide concrete product decisions.
+Throughout the development, we stuck to a few principles, which guided all of our decisions.
+While the secondary goal of this post is to explain DSK’s features, its primary goal is to give an example of how abstract principles can guide concrete product decisions.

 The most common question people ask when we talk about DSK is “By and large, isn’t it like any other documentation website generator?”.
 By and large it may be — but in detail, it is not.
-DSK is different from other tools, because we chose to embrace certain principles more than others.
+DSK is different from other tools because we chose to embrace certain principles more than others.
 This is an exploration of these principles.

 What sets DSK apart is that we built it not as a tool to generate a website from a bunch of documents, but as a tool to write a bunch of documents to generate a website from.
 This might sound like hair-splitting but has in fact grave consequences for the users of DSK.
 Because it is built as a workbench, not a documentation generator, every product decision was made with that image in mind.
 This results in a product that is optimized for process first and for outcome second.
 It makes DSK a fundamentally human-centered tool.